benedictbihl/AIDUS-Chatbot/README.md

 - The quality of the embeddings: Experiment with different chunk sizes, overlaps and possibly entirely different strategies like [HyDE](https://arxiv.org/abs/2212.10496).
 The embeddings are the foundation of the entire system, so it is important to get them right.
 Do this in [`util/transform_documents/transform_and_embed.mjs`](util/transform_documents/transform_and_embed.mjs).
 - The custom instructions we give to the model: Experiment with different instructions.
 The instructions are the second most important part of the system.
 Do this in [`app/langchain/chain.ts`](app/langchain/chain.ts).
-- The used model: You can switch between gpt-3.5-turbo-1106 and gpt-4 by setting the `OPEN_AI_MODEL_NAME` environment variable.
+- The used model: You can switch between gpt-3.5-turbo-1106 and gpt-4 by setting the `OPENAI_MODEL_NAME` environment variable.
 The former is faster and cheaper, but the latter is more accurate.